MStefko/ESA-Mapps2Cosmographia/README.md

 sensor FOVs and ground tracks.

 ## Issues

-- Plugin doesn't support multiple instruments having the same name for a mode (e.g. two instruments can't have a mode with the same name, such as `SCIENCE_20pct`.
+- Please report any issues to [Marcel Stefko](mailto:marcel.stefko@esa.int)

 ## Troubleshooting
-- Script runs fine, but Cosmographia displays `Error loading kernel: <kernel path>...`
+- Script runs fine, but Cosmographia displays `Error loading kernel: <kernel path>...`?
     - Make sure that the `PATH_VALUES` variable in the given kernel is correctly set.

+## Acknowledgements
+- This script is based on Rafael Andres' JUICE plugin for Linux and Mac.